Update

 Survey Program

-MTC’s Transit Passenger Survey, Bay Area Travel Study and Snapshot Survey collect trip and traveler data that is not readily available from other sources.
+MTC’s Transit Passenger Survey, Regional Transit Passenger Snapshot Survey and Bay Area Travel Study collect trip and traveler data that is unavailable from other sources.

-MTC collects and analyzes data to update its regional travel model, ultimately informing agency studies and plans, including Plan Bay Area 2050.
+MTC collects and analyzes data to update its regional travel model, ultimately informing agency studies and plans, including Plan Bay Area.
 Other applications of these data include demographic analyses and equity studies, regional partner agency projects, and academic research.

 Whenever possible, MTC takes advantage of existing data sources, like those from the U.S. Census Bureau, Bay Area transit agencies, the California Department of Finance, the Bureau of Labor Statistics, real estate parcel data, location and transportation network data and more.

-For some resource needs, the best option is to collect data directly from Bay Area travelers.
+For certain needs, however, the best option is to collect data directly from Bay Area travelers.
+Below are summaries of the three survey types conducted through MTC’s survey program.

 Transit Passenger Survey